lichtara/relational-coherence-hybrid-systems/paper/04_coherence.md

 These are not empirical features but structural requirements.
 A system may function efficiently while silently eroding the compatibility of its own sequences.

-Coherence ensures that propagation does not become self-cancellation.
+Coherence prevents systemic propagation from degenerating into temporal self-negation.

 Where this condition fails, fragmentation precedes visible breakdown.
 The system continues to act, yet no longer integrates its own history.